-After the United Kingdom General Medical Council described the actions of Andrew Wakefield, MD, author of a 1998 study that erroneously linked vaccinations to autism, as “dishonest and irresponsible,” The Lancet, a respected medical journal, did something it has rarely done in its nearly 200 year history: In 2010, it retracted Wakefield’s article from the published record, publicly acknowledging that the study had no place in any science-based discussion of vaccine safety or autism.
+It was all for nothing.
+The United Kingdom General Medical Council investigated the study, and found Dr. Wakefield to be “dishonest and irresponsible.”
+The Lancet, which had published the article, did something it has rarely done in its 200 year history: In 2010, it retracted Wakefield’s article from the published record, publicly acknowledging that the study had no place in any science-based discussion of vaccine safety or autism."

 A series of articles by journalist Brian Deer later showed the extent of Wakefield’s fraud and how it was perpetrated.
 Drawing on interviews, documents, and data made public at the General Medical Council hearings, Deer showed how Wakefield altered numerous facts about the patients’ medical histories in order to support his claim; how the Royal Free Hospital and Medical School in London supported Wakefield in his efforts to capitalize on the ensuing fear.